jassalarjan/AetherTrack/PWA_NOTIFICATION_DOCUMENTATION.md

 - Built with Web Notifications API
 - Powered by Service Workers
 - Integrated with Socket.IO for real-time updates
-- Icons from TaskFlow icon set
+- Icons from AetherTrack icon set